superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 								 (Number of sentences in Ground truth)
 ```

-- [Context precision](https://docs.ragas.io/en/latest/concepts/metrics/context_precision.html) - Computed based on question, ground_truth, and the contexts from the evaluation dataset.
+- [Context precision](https://docs.ragas.io/en/latest/concepts/metrics/context_precision.html) - Computed based on question, ground_truth, and contexts from the evaluation dataset.
 As with our other metrics, context precision ranges between 0 and 1, with higher values indicating better performance.
 Context Precision is used to evaluate whether all relevant items in a given context are ranked highly.
 It's calculated as follows:

 ```notion
 Context Precision@K = (Precision@K * Relevance of K) /